The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Introduction and related work

-(3) \emph{Establishing the fairness of the instrument} with respect to gender through Differential Item Functioning (see section \ref{sec:DIF_theory}).
+(3) \emph{Establishing the fairness of the instrument} with respect to gender through {measurement invariance analyses (see section \ref{sec:MeasurementInvariance_theory}) at the test-level with Confirmatory Factor Analysis (see section \ref{sec:TestlevelMeasurementInvariance_theory}) and at the item-level with }Differential Item Functioning (see section \ref{sec:DIF_theory}).
 This is particularly important when considering that significant differences have been found between boys' and girls' scores when validating CT assessments \citep{elhamamsy_competent_2022, roman-gonzalez_which_2017, kong_validating_2022} and during interventions \citep{mouza_multiyear_2020}.
-However, without conducting gender-related Differential Item Functioning it is not possible to establish whether the differences found are due to the instrument being biased, or true differences between boys' and girls' abilities.
+However, without conducting gender-related {measurement invariance analyses}, it is not possible to establish whether the differences found are due to the instrument being biased, or true differences between boys' and girls' abilities.
 Given that gender gaps are often related to stereotypes and stereotype threat, these may start as early as 2-3 years old \citep{bers_state_2022}, with several studies having found evidence of computer science related gender gaps starting in kindergarten \citep{sullivan_girls_2016, master_gender_2021}, it is critical to have validated assessments that have proven their gender-fairness in order to be sure that targeted interventions help address the gender divide in computing.